Michael Winterbottom: 2010s

-Greed

-Greed is a comedy satirizing the lives of the ultra-rich, starring Steve Coogan as a fictional retail fashion magnate, Isla Fisher as his wife, and David Mitchell as a journalist hired to write the billionaire's life story.
+2019's Greed is a comedy satirizing the lives of the ultra-rich, starring Steve Coogan as a fictional retail fashion magnate, Isla Fisher as his wife, and David Mitchell as a journalist hired to write the billionaire's life story.
 The film is set at the billionaire's disastrous 60th birthday party on Mykonos, and explores the divide between the character's wealth and the abject poverty of the workers who produce his products.
 The project was previously set to star Sacha Baron Cohen.
 Winterbottom completed photography in December 2018.
 The film premiered at the Toronto International Film Festival on 7 September 2019.

-The Trip to Greece
+2020s

-Coogan and Brydon announced in January 2019 that they would reunite with Winterbottom for a fourth series of their popular programme, set in Greece.
-Filming began on 12 June 2019.
+Coogan and Brydon reunited with Winterbottom for The Trip to Greece, a fourth series of their popular programme, set in Greece and broadcast in 2020.
 It premiered on 3 March 2020 as a 6-part weekly TV series on SkyOne.
 It was again edited down into a feature film in the US, whose planned theatrical release by IFC Films in summer 2020 was cancelled due to the COVID-19 pandemic.
 It premiered with a digital and on demand release on 22 May 2020.